-ASASCO is party to the Indemnification and Reimbursement Agreement, dated as of September 12, 2018, as amended (the "Honeywell Indemnity Agreement"), among Honeywell ASASCO Inc., Honeywell ASASCO 2 Inc.,9 and Honeywell International Inc. The Honeywell Indemnity Agreement requires that ASASCO make payments to Honeywell ASASCO 2 in an amount equal to 90% of the covered liabilities, less 90% of Honeywell's relative insurance proceeds (the "Legacy Honeywell Asbestos Liabilities") in any given year, including judgments, settlements, and the legal costs of defense, up to a cap equal to a USD equivalent of €149.6 million per year.10 This figure represents \$175 million divided by the exchange rate (~1.17 USD = 1 EUR) at the time of the spin.
-By its terms, the Honeywell Indemnity Agreement continues for 30 years after the spin-off-until December 31, 2048 unless there are three consecutive years during which the amounts owed to Honeywell under the Honeywell Indemnity Agreement are less than the Euro-equivalent of \$25 million.
-The payments also cover certain other environmental-related liabilities and non-United States
+ASASCO is party to the Indemnification and Reimbursement Agreement, dated as of September 12, 2018, as amended (the "Honeywell Indemnity Agreement"), among Honeywell ASASCO Inc., Honeywell ASASCO 2 Inc., 9 and Honeywell International Inc. The Honeywell Indemnity Agreement requires that ASASCO make payments to Honeywell ASASCO 2 in an amount equal to 90% of the covered liabilities, less 90% of Honeywell's relative insurance proceeds (the "Legacy Honeywell Asbestos Liabilities") in any given year, including judgments, settlements, and the legal costs of defense, up to a cap equal to a USD equivalent of €149.6 million per year.
+This figure represents \$175 million divided by the exchange rate (~1.17 USD = 1 EUR) at the time of the spin.
+By its terms, the Honeywell Indemnity Agreement continues for 30 years after the spin-off-until December 31, 2048-unless there are three consecutive years during which the amounts owed to Honeywell under the Honeywell Indemnity Agreement are less than the Euro-equivalent of \$25 million.
+The payments also cover certain other environmental-related liabilities and non-United States asbestos-related liabilities.
+The Honeywell Indemnity Agreement states that it is governed by New York law.
+As further discussed in this Article II.E.1-Honeywell Indemnity Agreement and Article III.M-Honeywell Action and the Estimation Motion, the Debtors dispute their liability under the Honeywell Indemnity Agreement.

-9 The Honeywell Indemnity Agreement was initially entered into among other Honeywell subsidiaries as of September 12, 2018.
+The Honeywell Indemnity Agreement was initially entered into among other Honeywell subsidiaries as of September 12, 2018.
 In connection with the spin-off, ASASCO assumed Honeywell ASASCO Inc.'s obligations under the Honeywell Indemnity Agreement two days later, on September 14, 2018.